ssd39/Telegram-boost-media-stream-Public-Link-Bot/README.md

 # Workflow of bot:

 - User forward/send media to bot.
-- Bot will forward message to private telegram account.(There is size limit for bot to download cotent so we need to forward media from bot to private telegram account)
+- Bot will forward message to private telegram account.(There is size limit for bot to download content so we need to forward media from bot to private telegram account)
 - Using telegram api private telegram account will download content, upload content and return aws s3 key url to bot.
 - Bot reply this url to the user.